 There are various kinds of meditation and they can help to manage stress by relaxing your body and giving your mind a break from fearful thoughts.

-Stress is largely your fears about what might happen in the future and meditation helps keep you focused in the present.
+Stress is largely your fears about what might happen in the future and meditation helps keep you focused on the present.
 You don’t have to be 100% still to meditate.
 Any activity where your mind is deeply focused can be a form of meditation.
 Mindfully walking or running in nature, yoga, or cycling can relieve stress if your mind is firmly focused in the present

 5. Keep a healthy Work/Life Balance

 Most work goes through periods of intensity but if those periods keep going, they can become the norm and that is unsustainable.
 Guard your work/life balance carefully.
 It’s necessary for you to be able to sustain a realistic workload over the long haul.
 The unfortunate result of not doing this is burnout and that can be a difficult thing to come back from.
 Set boundaries around times of extra work and stick to them.
-If your job, or your business cannot work with that, something deeper may need to be looked at.
+If your job or your business cannot work with that, something deeper may need to be looked at.

 6. Food and Drink

 Stress eating is common because food is often used as a comforter.
 If you do this you are doing yourself a disservice because keeping to a mostly healthy diet is important in maintaining healthy stress levels.
-Eating badly will increase stress levels because it inevitably leaves you feeling depleted of energy, unwell, overweight and unattractive.
+Eating badly will increase stress levels because it inevitably leaves you feeling depleted of energy, unwell, overweight, and unattractive.

-Choose to relieve tension and other uncomfortable stress related feelings in healthy ways rather than digging into a bucket of ice-cream, or drinking a bottle of wine.
-Have your healthy stress relieving activities ready to go so you can do something beneficial just as easily as you can head for the fridge.
+Choose to relieve tension and other uncomfortable stress-related feelings in healthy ways rather than digging into a bucket of ice-cream, or drinking a bottle of wine.
+Have your healthy stress-relieving activities ready to go so you can do something beneficial just as easily as you can head for the fridge.

 7. Learn Choice Theory